joanms/riddle-game/README.md

 ## Testing

+### Code Validity

+I used the [W3C Markup Validation Service](https://validator.w3.org/) to check the HTML and the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to check the CSS.
+The W3C Markup Validation Service gives error messages for Flask elements such as code for template inheritance.
+I disregarded those error messages and checked the code visually.

 ### Automated Tests

 I conducted automated testing of the app routes with unittests, and the tests are in test.py at the root directory.
 Run the tests by typing "python3 test.py" in the terminal.